pfnaibert/pfnaibert/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Paulo F. Naibert
+My name is Paulo F. Naibert.

+You can find more details about me on personal website: https://pfnaibert.github.io/

 You can reach me at paulo.naibert@gmail.com.